bgeneto/siesta-gcc-mpi/README.md

 ## 0. Purpose

-This document contains step-by-step instructions to proceed with a successfull installation of the SIESTA (Spanish Initiative for Electronic Simulations with Thousands of Atoms) software on Linux (tested with Ubuntu 18.04) using the GCC and OpenMPI tools.
+This document contains step-by-step instructions to proceed with a successful installation of the SIESTA (Spanish Initiative for Electronic Simulations with Thousands of Atoms) software on Linux (tested with Ubuntu 18.04) using the GCC and OpenMPI tools.

-## 1. Install prerequisite softwares
+## 1. Install prerequisite software

 ```
 sudo apt install make g++ gfortran openmpi-common openmpi-bin \